getperf/getterm-db/README.md

 - Once VSCode Insiders has launched, click on the **Remote - SSH** icon in the Activity Bar.

-- Right-click on an existing connection host icon and select **Getterm: Open Terminal & Create Notebook** to connect to the desired server.
+- Right-click on an existing connection host icon and select **Getterm: Open Terminal & Create Notebook** to connect.

+- It is recommended to configure the connection host to use a public key for authentication, **enabling passwordless login**.
+In such cases, shell integration will be automatically activated.
+If automatic login is not possible, you will need to manually load the shell integration script as described in the following notes.

 #### Notes: